Tippecanoe High School

 Tippecanoe High School is a public high school in Tipp City, Ohio, a suburb of Dayton.
 It is the only high school in the Tipp City Exempted Village Schools district.
 According to US News 2016 Ranking of High Schools, Tippecanoe High School is 95th in Ohio and 1919th in the US.
 The mascot of the school is the Red Devil.
 As of 2019-20, the Red Devils are a member of the Miami Valley League (MVL).

-The arts

-Band

-The Tippecanoe High School Band was originally started in 1926.
-Students have a wide range of musical opportunities to participate in, including Marching Band, Symphonic Winds, Concert Band, two Jazz Bands, Chamber Ensembles, Solo Performances, Musical Pit Orchestra, and Pep Band.
-The Marching Band hosts an Invitational in September and participates in the OMEA State Marching Band Finals and at Bands of America in Indianapolis.